roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Monitor application performance.md

 ## Enable ARMS to monitor Java applications

-The following steps describe how to enable ARMS to monitor newly created Java applications or existing Java applications.
+The following steps describe how to enable ARMS to monitor newly created Java applications and existing Java applications.

 To enable ARMS when you create an application, perform the following steps: